-The Institute offers graduate work leading to the degrees of Master of Science and Doctor of Philosophy.
-In addition, it offers the following intermediate degrees: Aerospace Engineer, and Electrical Engineer.
+The Institute offers graduate work leading to the degrees of Master of Science and Doctor of Philosophy, and in special cases the degree of Engineer.

-The academic work of the Institute is organized into six divisions: Biology; Chemistry and Chemical Engineering; Engineering and Applied Science; Geological and Planetary Sciences; the Humanities and Social Sciences; and Physics, Mathematics and Astronomy.
+The academic work of the Institute is organized into six divisions: Biology and Biological Engineering; Chemistry and Chemical Engineering; Engineering and Applied Science; Geological and Planetary Sciences; the Humanities and Social Sciences; and Physics, Mathematics and Astronomy.

 Graduate work at the Institute is further organized into graduate options, which are supervised by those professors whose interests and research are closely related to the area of the option, within the administrative jurisdiction of one or more of the divisions.

 The graduate student working for an advanced degree in one of the graduate options is associated with an informal group of those professors who govern the option, other faculty including research associates and fellows, and other graduate students working for similar degrees.

 A faculty member serves as the representative for an option.
 The option representative provides consultation on academic programs, degree requirements, financial aid, etc., and provides general supervision to graduate students in the option.
 The Committee on Graduate Studies, which includes the option representatives, elected members of the faculty at large, and graduate students appointed by the Graduate Student Council, exercises supervision over the scholastic requirements established by the faculty for all advanced degrees, provides policy guidance to the dean of graduate studies, and certifies all candidates for graduate degrees to the faculty for their approval.
-The option representatives for 2013-14 are as follows:
+The option representatives for 2014-2015 are as follows:

 Aerospace Prof. B. McKeon

 Applied and Computational

 Mathematics Prof. T. Hou

-Applied Mechanics Profs.
-N. Lapusta and J. Hall
+Applied Mechanics Prof. J. Andrade

-Applied Physics Prof. S. Troian
+Applied Physics Prof. O. Painter

 Astrophysics Prof. L. Hillenbrand

 Behavioral and Social Neuroscience Prof. M. Shum

 Biochemistry and Molecular

-Biophysics Prof. D. Rees
+Biophysics Prof. W. Clemons

 Bioengineering Prof. R. Murray

 Biology Prof. B. Hay

 Chemical Engineering Prof. K. Giapis

 Chemistry Prof. M. Okumura

-Civil Engineering Prof. J. Hall
+Civil Engineering Prof. J. Andrade

-Computation and Neural Systems Prof. S. Shimojo
+Computation and Neural Systems Prof. T. Siapas

 Computer Science Prof. C. Umans

+Computing and Mathematical

+Sciences Prof. C. Umans

-Control and Dynamical Systems Prof. R. Murray
+Control and Dynamical Systems Electrical Engineering Environmental Science and

-Electrical Engineering Prof. A. Hajimiri

-Environmental Science and